News & Articles

 Sole Proprietorship

-A legal entity owned and operated by a single individual.
+A Sole Proprietorship is a legal entity owned and operated by a single individual.
 Being in complete control of operations and profits, the owner is 100% liable for debts or other financial obligations.
 The noteworthy points for this type of legal structure are:

 • commercial or industrial type sole proprietorship can be owned only by the UAE nationals or GCC nationals